TinManTex/InfiniteHeaven/tpp/gamedir-ih/GameDir/mod/docs/Infinite Heaven/Features and Options.md

 2: Repopulate music tape radios = Off, On

-3: Repopulate plants and diamonds = Off, On
+3: Repopulate MB plants and diamonds = Off, On
 - Regenerates plants on Zoo platform and diamonds on Mother base over time.

 4: Repopulate AA Radars = 0-100